Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Construction of a special system of log Hodge bundles

 \subsection{An infinitesimal Torelli-type theorem}

 We begin with the following technical lemma.

-\begin{proposition} Let $(E=\oplus_{p+q=\ell}E^{p,q},\theta)$ be a system of log Hodge bundles on a compact K\"ahler log pair $(Y,D)$ satisfying the three conditions in \cref{prop:new}.
-Then there is a singular hermitian metric $h_L$ with analytic singularities for $L$ so that \begin{thmlist} \item the curvature current
+\begin{proposition} Let $(E=\oplus_{p+q=\ell}E^{p,q},\theta)$ be a system of log Hodge bundles on a compact K\"ahler log pair $(Y,D)$ satisfying the two conditions in \cref{prop:new}.
+Then there is a singular hermitian metric $h_L$ with analytic singularities for $L$ such that \begin{thmlist} \item the curvature current satisfies